HOW DO CATS SHOW AFFECTION?

 2. The Instinct Goes Back to Primal Days

 Back in the time when wild cats patted down grass or leaves to make outdoor beds for themselves, they may have kneaded to do so.
-Today, you may see them doing this to their cat bed before settling down for a snooze.
+Today, you may see your cat kneading a blanket or pillow before settling down for a snooze.

 3. They Are Marking Their Territory